yamka-app/backend/README.md

 Tweak the paths to these secrets in `docker-compose.yml`.

-:construction: Your server instance is going to redirect voice clients to our server because the domain names are hard coded.
-We're working on that. _While_ we're working on that, feel free to change the return value of `server_name/0` in `src/tasty/tasty.erl`.

 ## Control
 The `admin` module provides some functions you can call from the shell:
   - `admin:powerup/0` starts this instance, begins accepting Sweet connections and doing other stuff